shroomstech/DuckyWM/README.md

 # DuckyWM
-the first Lightweight WM made by Duck.ai also known as DuckDuckGo AI
+a Lightweight WM made by Duck.ai also known as DuckDuckGo AI

+This project was Fully Vibecoded made by DuckAI

+what you can do with it:
+nothing the WM keylayouts aren't set yet but you can Mod/Change the Source Code how ever you want